ibm-cloud-docs/containers/ts-slow-dns-lookup.md

 {: tsResolve}

 - (Preferred) Use a base image for your container that does not have this problem, such as Alpine 3.18.
 You can also replace Alpine with [ubi-minimal](https://hub.docker.com/r/redhat/ubi8-minimal){: external}.
-- Add `options single-request-reopen` or `options single-request` options to the client pod's `/etc/resolv.conf` file.
+- Add `options single-request-reopen` or `options single-request` to the client pod's `/etc/resolv.conf` file.
 For example, use the following `postStart` command to add these options to your pod.
-These options tell the DNS client to send out only one request (A or AAAA) at a time, and avoids the problem where two responses come back at nearly the same time.
+These options tell the DNS client to send out only one request (A or AAAA) at a time, and avoid the problem where two responses come back at nearly the same time.

 ```yaml
   lifecycle: